-The referee behind you, also known as the “Chief Referee”, has another job, which is to announce the commands that will dictate when you can start, press, and finish the movement.
+The referee behind you, also known as the “Chief Referee,” has another job: to announce the commands that will dictate when you can start, press, and finish the movement.

 You cannot start, press, or rack the barbell unless you have the referee command to do so.
 More on this later.

-The reason for this is to standardize the movement across all athletes and to show control on either end of the movement.
-The referee wants to see that you’re starting and finishing with your arms locked and that the bar is motionless on the chest before pressing.
+This is to standardize the movement across all athletes and show control on either end of the movement.
+The referee wants to see that you're starting and finishing with your arms locked and that the bar is motionless on the chest before pressing.

 You can walk onto the platform, unrack the bar and take it out to your start position on your own time.
-However, from there you’ll need to wait for the first referee command “START” in order to bring the ar down to your chest.
+However, from there, you'll need to wait for the first referee command, “START,” to bring the bar down to your chest.

-The referee will wait for 5-seconds once the bar is unracked to assume the correct position.
-If you aren’t in the right position (more on this later), the referee will say “REPLACE” and tell you to correct the movement.
+The referee will wait for 5-seconds to assume the correct position once the bar is unracked.
+If you aren't in the right position (more on this later), the referee will say “REPLACE” and tell you to correct the movement.
 If you still have time left on the clock from the initial 60-seconds, you can unrack the bar again and try to assume the correct position.

 At that point, you must drive the bar straight up.
 You cannot have any downward travel on the bar after the “press' command, which also refers to ‘heaving' the bar on the chest.

 As you drive the bar to complete the movement, you must return the bar to the position you started with your elbows locked.
-The referee will make you hold the barbell over your chest until you’ve shown that you have ‘control’ of the movement.
-When the referee is satisfied, you’ll receive your final command: “RACK”.
+The referee will make you hold the barbell over your chest until you've shown that you control the movement.
+When the referee is satisfied, you'll receive your final command: “RACK.”

-The referees will indicate whether they think the lift was successful or not by using a lighting system.
-Red lights mean the lift wasn’t successful,.
+The referees will use a lighting system to indicate whether they think the lift was successful.
+Red lights mean the lift wasn't successful.
 White lights mean the lift was successful.
 You must have two-out-of-three refs indicate that the lift was good.
 In other words, 2/3 or 3/3 white lights mean the lift was successful.
 However, 1/3 or 0/3 white lights mean the lift was unsuccessful.